little-world/rust-course/src/01-memory-ownership-patterns.md

 ## Pattern 4: Custom Drop Guards

 * **Problem**: Manual resource cleanup is error-prone.
 Forgetting to close files, release locks, or rollback transactions causes resource leaks, deadlocks, and data corruption.
-Even with discipline, early returns and panics can skip cleanup code.
 * **Solution**: Implement the `Drop` trait to tie resource cleanup to scope.
 Create guard types that acquire resources in their constructor and release them in `Drop`.
-Rust guarantees `Drop` runs when the value goes out of scope, even during panics.
 * **Why It Matters**: RAII eliminates entire categories of bugs.
 You cannot forget to unlock a `Mutex`—`MutexGuard`'s `Drop` releases it automatically.
-Temporary files are always deleted.
-Transactions always rollback on error.
-This pattern is fundamental to Rust's safety guarantees and enables panic-safe code.
-* **Use Cases**: Temporary file management, database transaction guards, lock guards (mutex, RwLock), metrics timers, state flag restoration, scope-based profiling, connection cleanup in pools.

 ### Examples